 Things you should stop doing. (more on that later)

 I’ve learned to recycle–if you will–the time I’ve previously wasted.
-Much like some sort of abstract artist, I’ve rummaged around the landfills of time and found as many as I could of those hours, days and years I previously thought wasted.
+Much like some abstract artist, I’ve rummaged around the landfills of time and found as many as I could of those hours, days, and years I previously thought wasted.
 I’m now trying to repurpose them into works that will hopefully offer some value to you.
 One might say I’m making lemonade out of lemons.

 Looking back at years of doing things I shouldn’t have, I’ve got a few things to share along our way.
 We’ll have the things I’ve done right, the things I’ve done wrong, and what I’ve learned from both.